 After the Treatment

 It is normal to feel some discomfort and swelling after the procedure.
 Your dentist will make sure that you are duly guided on how to manage the discomfort by giving you comprehensive post-operative instructions.
-In addition, further dental visits are important to allow your dentist to monitor the healing process and guarantee the success of the treatment.
+In addition, further dental visits are important to allow your dentist to monitor the healing process and the success of the treatment.

 Smoking and Wisdom Teeth Removal

-Smoking after wisdom tooth removal is one the top causes of dry socket.
+Smoking after wisdom tooth removal is one of the top causes of dry socket.
 It’s advisable to quit the habit for a few days to avoid delaying your healing process.

 According to the American Dental Association (ADA), smoking can also affect your sense of taste and smell and delay your recovery after a tooth extraction or other dental procedure.

 In addition, the tar from cigarette smoke stains your teeth, causes bad breath and can discolour your tongue.
-The only way to remove these stains is with a professional cleaning in the dentist’s office.
+The only way to remove these stains is with professional cleaning in the dentist’s office.

 Wisdom Tooth Removal in Glen Waverley

-Our dental team at Ek Dental Surgery in Glen Waverley has extensive experience in removing impacted wisdom teeth.
+Our dental team at EK Dental Surgery in Glen Waverley has extensive experience in removing impacted wisdom teeth.
 If you have any issues with your wisdom teeth, it’s advisable to consult your Glen Waverley dentist as soon as possible.
 Our knowledge and employment of advanced technology allow us to deliver the safest and most comfortable extraction procedure possible.